skupperproject/skupper-website/input/docs/operator/index.md

    ```

    **📌 NOTE**\
-   The console is a preview feature and may change before becoming fully supported by [skupper.io](https://skupper.io).
    Currently, you must enable the console on the same site as you enable the flow collector.
-This requirement may change before the console is fully supported by [skupper.io](https://skupper.io).

    You can also create a site without a console: